This is an FAQ for students in my courses.

 From time to time employers contact me asking if I know of any good candidates looking for a position.
 I am not a placement service, but if I know of current or former students who might be interested and qualified, I am happy to pass on information about a possible job.
 I must emphasize though, that these positions come up only sporadically, so it is very hit-and-miss.
 I would not want to get someone’s hopes up too much.
 If I hear about a job that may be of interest, I will post it to my LinkedIn group for University of Toronto GIS Students and Alumni.
 Please note that this is a closed group, and members must have taken GIS courses at U of T to be included.

 There are a number of job websites you can find through an Internet search.
 You may find that these websites tend to focus on specialist and technician types of positions.
 If you are looking for a position in a particular field where GIS is one part of the job, look for jobs in your field that mention GIS.
-For example, if you are interested in using GIS in municipal planning, then look for planning jobs.
+For example, if you are interested in using GIS in municipal planning, then look for planning jobs where GIS is listed as one of the required skills.
 You are less likely to see those types of jobs listed on a GIS jobs website.
 This is not an easy process.
 Jobs where GIS is one of the criteria will likely not have GIS in the job title, so they are not as easy to identify.

 Would you be my graduate supervisor?